 When and how to account for VAT when you transfer a business as a going concern (TOGC).

-You should read this notice if you’re selling or otherwise transferring a business, or part of a business.
-It will also help if you’re acquiring a business.
+You should read this notice if you are selling or otherwise transferring a business, or part of a business.
+It will also be useful if you’re acquiring a business.
 In certain circumstances special TOGC rules apply and the sale will not be treated as a supply for VAT purposes, so no VAT should be charged.
-The sales affected will typically be those where a business is sold as a ‘going concern’ or where the sale is of part of a business that can be operated separately.
+To qualify as a TOGC, the assets sold must be both of the following:

-It’s important that each transfer is considered individually for TOGC on the basis of its facts and circumstances so a ‘one size fits all’ approach is not appropriate.
-Further examples of the application of the TOGC conditions are contained in the HMRC VAT Transfer of a going concern Manual.
+It’s important that each transfer is considered individually for TOGC purposes on the basis of its facts and circumstances, so a ‘one size fits all’ approach is not appropriate.

 Section 10 contains an example of the VAT 68 form which carries force of law under the VAT Regulations 1995, Regulation 6(d).